1941314856/HyperspectralEO/README.md

 ### data.py

 This script defines a `Dataset` class that represents a hyperspectral scene.
-A 'Dataset' has various attributes such as:
+A `Dataset` has various attributes such as:
 * `IMG`: a *dictionnary* containing the spectrums as 3D numpy arrays for the training, validation and test sets
 * `GT`: a *dictionnary* containing the ground truth as 2D numpy arrays for the training, validation and test sets
 * `label_values`: the names of the classes